-8. Configure iBGP peering between routers within an AS.
+10. Configure iBGP peering between routers within an AS.
 Use the loopback address for the iBGP peerings.
 Also, configure the network command to add the address block assigned to each Router Team for advertisement in BGP.

 '''

 router bgp 10

 no bgp default ipv4-unicast

 bgp log-neighbor-changes

 address-family ipv6

 no synchronization

 network 2001:db8::/32

 neighbor 2001:db8::2 remote-as 10

 neighbor 2001:db8::2 update-source loopback 0

+neighbor 2001:db8::2 next-hop-self

 neighbor 2001:db8::2 description iBGP Link to R2

 neighbor 2001:db8::3 remote-as 10

 neighbor 2001:db8::3 update-source loopback 0

-neighbor 2001:fb8::3 description iBGP Link to R3

-!

-ipv6 route 2001:db8::/32 Null0
+neighbor 2001:db8::3 next-hop-self

+neighbor 2001:db8::3 Null

 '''

-- 9. Test internal BGP connectivity.
-Use the BGP Show commands to ensure you are receiving everyone's routes from within your AS. - 10.
+- 11. Test internal BGP connectivity.
+Use the BGP Show commands to ensure you are receiving everyone's routes from within your AS. - 12.
 Configure passwords on the iBGP sessions.
 Passwords should now be configured on the iBGP sessions.
 Review the presentation why this is necessary.
 Agree amongst all your team members in your AS what the password should be on the iBGP session, and then apply it to all the iBGP peerings on your router.
 For example, on Router2's peering with Router3, with "cisco" used as the password: